How to Enable Linux on Windows 11 and 10 (WSL 2)

 As mentioned earlier WSL 2 has several advantages over WSL 1, so, you might want to upgrade your WSL 1 Linux to WSL 2.

-• Next, download and install following WSL 2 Update package on your Windows 10 PC.
+• Next, download and install the following WSL 2 Update package on your Windows 10 PC.
 You might need to restart your PC after installing the update.

-• Now, open PowerShell as administrator on your PC and type following commands to set default WSL version to WSL 2 and convert or migrate existing WSL 1 Linux distributions to WSL 2.
+• Now, open PowerShell as administrator on your PC and type the following commands to set the default WSL version to WSL 2 and convert or migrate existing WSL 1 Linux distributions to WSL 2.
 Converting WSL 1 distro to WSL 2 may take 5 to 10 minutes.

 wsl --set-default-version 2